djalbat/easy-layout/README.md

 http://localhost:8888

 The source for the example can be found in the `src/example.js` file and corresponding`src/example` folder.
 You are encouraged to try the example whilst reading what follows.
 You can rebuild it on the fly with the following command:

     npm run watch-debug

 The development server will reload the page whenever you make changes.

 One last thing to bear in mind is that this package is included by way of a relative rather than a package import.
-If you are importing it into your own application, however, you should use the standard package import.
+If you are importing it into your own application, however, then you should use the standard package import.

 ## Usage